-A gratis coach service will be provided by the conference between Verona city centre (Giardini Pradaval) and Evotec at the beginning and end of each day, and on a daily basis.
+A gratis coach service was provided by the conference between Verona city centre (Giardini Pradaval) and Evotec at the beginning and end of each day, and on a daily basis.
 On Thursday afternoon, the gratis coach service travelled to the vineyard and later back to Verona city centre.

 The exhibition space is now fully booked – sorry!

 – stand space measuring 3 metres wide x 2 metres deep

 – table measuring 160 cm wide x 80 cm deep and chair